Christianization of saints and feasts: Easter

 Christians generally regard Easter as the most important festival of the ecclesiastical calendar.
 It is also the oldest feast of Christianity, and connected to the Jewish Passover.
 Many terms relating to Easter, such as paschal are derived from the Hebrew term for passover.
 In many non-English speaking countries the feast is called by some derivation of "pasch".
 The English term, according to the Venerable Bede, is an Anglo-Saxon form relating to Ēostre, a Teutonic goddess of the rising light of day and spring.

 St. Mark's Day

 According to Hippolyte Delehaye, the Greater Litanies of the Feast of St. Mark (April 25) are a continuation and adaptation of the Roman agricultural festival, Robigalia.

+Walpurgis Night

+Walpurgis Night is the eve of the Christian feast day of Saint Walpurga or Walburga, celebrated on the night of 30 April and into 1 May.
+In Germany, the Netherlands, Czechia and Sweden, bonfires are lit on Walpurgis Night.
+The date coincided with an older May Eve festival, which was also celebrated in much of northern Europe with the lighting of bonfires at night.
+A variety of festivals of pre-Christian origin had been celebrated at this time (halfway between the spring equinox and summer solstice) to mark the beginning of summer, including Beltane in Ireland and Britain.
+Folklorist Jack Santino says "Her day and its traditions almost certainly are traceable to pre-Christian celebrations that took place at this time, on the first of May".
+Art historian Pamela Berger noted Walpurga's association with sheaves of grain, and suggested that her cult was adapted from pagan agrarian goddesses.